 3. Vitamin A

-Vitamin A, which is sometimes called retinol, is essential for various biological processes.
+Vitamin A, sometimes called retinol, is essential for various biological processes.
 The most noteworthy include gene expression, immune system regulation, cell division, and bone growth.
 A dog needs about 2272 IU (international units) of Vitamin A per every pound of dry food consumed.
 This fat-soluble vitamin can cause toxicity problems if ingested in excessive amounts.
 As a result, most multivitamins contain beta carotene, a Vitamin A precursor, instead of retinol.

 4. Vitamin E